-HeadsUP Mental Health Awareness Ltd wants to get everyone talking about their mental health as freely as we talk about our physical health.
-We predominately work with young people, promoting understanding, raising awareness and breaking down the stigma that surrounds mental health issues.
+HeadsUP wants to get everyone talking about their mental health as freely as we talk about our physical health.
+We work with children and young people, promoting understanding, raising awareness and breaking down the stigma that surrounds mental health issues.

 What we want to achieve?

 The three main aims of HeadsUP Mental Health Awareness are:

-2. To empower and equip young people to look after their mental health
+1. To empower and equip young people to look after their mental health.

 My name is Paula Baker, I live in Exmouth with my husband and two children.
 We’re an active family who love being outdoors on the beach, walking and playing sport.

-I have more than 10 years experience in the mental health field and over 5 years in an educational environment.
+I have more than 15 years experience in the mental health field and over 7 years in an educational environment.
 I have a Psychology Degree (BSc) and a Postgraduate Certificate in Child and Adolescent Mental Health.
-I am also a qualified Youth Mental Health First Aider and have a diploma in Life Coaching; Mindfulness for Children and Advanced CBT.
+I am also a qualified Youth Mental Health First Aider and have diplomas in Life Coaching; Mindfulness for Children and Advanced CBT.
 I hold an enhanced DBS (CRB) certificate for working with children, teenagers and vulnerable adults.
 I am Designated Safeguarding Lead (Level 3) trained and have completed Covid-19 Essentials: Infections Prevention and PPE course.

 My three passions in life are working with young people, sport and getting people talking about mental health.
-I’ve combined these passions to create and deliver HeadsUP Mental Health Awareness Limited.
+I’ve combined these passions to create and deliver HeadsUP Mental Health Awareness CIC.